How to write a letter of explanation for a mortgage

 How to write a letter of explanation

-There’s no need to panic if a lender requests a letter of explanation.
-It’s a common part if being granted conditional approval for the loan.
+There’s no need to panic if a lender requests a letter of explanation: It’s a common part of being granted conditional approval for the loan.
 Still, it’s important to do the job right.
-To begin with, include all the key details of a traditional business letter — whether you’re mailing or emailing it:
+To begin with, include all the key details of a traditional business letter — whether you’re mailing it or uploading a digital copy:

-• The date you’re submitting the letter and the expected closing date (if you know it)
+- The date you’re submitting the letter and the expected closing date of your home purchase (if you know it)

 5 tips for a good letter of explanation